Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 ---
-title: 'Pydata sparse: Maintenance and docs overhaul'
+title: 'Pydata/Sparse: Maintenance and docs overhaul'
 authors: [dea-leon]
 published: September, 2024
 description: 'Making the documentation more user friendly and how benchmarks were integrated in pydata sparse.'